Arundhuti2000/emporia/readme.md

 ## 📝 License

-This project is licensed under the MIT License.
+This project is part of the academic curriculum at UMass Dartmouth.

 ## 👥 Team